 An FHA mortgage is a great way for millions of Americans to buy their own home, especially for people with damaged credit and low fico scores.
 Down payments are as low as 3.5%, credit requirements are flexible, and interest rates are lower than conventional mortgages.
 If you like your FHA mortgage, you are going to love the FHA Streamline Refinance program!
-This program is open to people who have a current FHA mortgage and want to refinance it into a new, lower rate.
+This program is open to people who have an existing FHA mortgage and want to refinance it into a new, lower rate. for man years, brokers and borrowers have liked the flexibility that the bad credit FHA loan brings to the lending table.

 Like your original government mortgage, the FHA streamline program has many fantastic benefits that makes it one of the best refinance options on the market.

 FHA Refinance Overview with the Streamline Program

 The Federal Housing Administration offers this refinance program so that you can refinance a FHA mortgage without a long qualification process.
 You can get a very low refinance rate in line with the current very low interest rates.
 And you don’t have to do nearly as much paperwork as a traditional refinance.
 Make sure to read the latest FHA loan guidelines.

 To qualify for this government program, you do have to be in a current FHA lien.
 The big reasons you may want to take advantage of an FHA refinance mortgages under the streamline are: